Home

 Radioactive waste and spent fuel management

-Austrian operates one centralized Radioactive Waste Management Facility (Nuclear Engineering Seibersdorf – NES) for pre-disposal management and interim storage of all low- and intermediate level radioactive waste (LILW) originating from Austria in Seibersdorf.
-High-level radioactive waste (HLW) does not arise.
+Nuclear Engineering Seibersdorf (NES) operates the centralized Radioactive Waste Management Facility in Seibersdorf for pre-disposal management of low- and intermediate level radioactive waste (LILW) in Austria.
 The waste originates primarily from applications in medicine, research, industry and ongoing decommissioning projects.
-There is no disposal facility for radioactive waste in operation.
+High-level radioactive waste (HLW) does not arise in Austria.
+There is no final repository for radioactive waste in operation.

-The fuel used in the TRIGA Mark II reactor constitutes a loan from the US Department of Energy (DoE) as stipulated in a treaty between the Technical University of Vienna, Euratom and the US DoE.
+The fuel used in the TRIGA Mark-II research reactor constitutes a loan from the US Department of Energy (DoE) as stipulated in a treaty between the Technical University of Vienna, Euratom and the US DoE.
 These fuel elements are to be returned back to the USA.

 Main legal instruments